Ebbe Skovdahl

 Ebbe Skovdahl Hansen (5 July 1945 – 23 October 2020) was a Danish football manager.
-He most prominently was a successful manager at Brøndby IF, for whom he had also played in his active years.
+He most prominently was a successful manager at Brøndby, for whom he had also played in his active years.
 He helped turn the side into the most dominant Danish team in the 1990s, and he also managed the club in several European campaigns with regular successful UEFA Cup runs, and a UEFA Champions League qualification.
 He won numerous Danish Superliga and Danish Cup titles.

 Career

-Skovdahl started playing as a child for Vanløse IF.
-He played 130 amateur games for the club before he moved to Brøndby IF in the Danish 3rd Division in 1971.
+Skovdahl started playing as a child for Vanløse.
+He played 130 amateur games for the club before he moved to Brøndby in the Danish 3rd Division in 1971.
 Following 89 amateur matches, many of them as team captain, he went on to become Brøndby's third team coach in 1977.
-He coached a few minor Danish teams Hvalsø IF and Glostrup IC before he secured two consecutive promotions for Brønshøj BK to the Danish 1st Division in 1982, the then best league of football in Denmark.
+He coached a few minor Danish teams Hvalsø and Glostrup, before he secured two consecutive promotions for Brønshøj to the Danish 1st Division in 1982, the then best league of football in Denmark.
 In 1986, he moved back to coach Brøndby, who had just won the Danish football championship in 1985.